billyjoseph008/nura/README.md

 ## 🧑‍💻 Contributing

 We welcome contributions!
-Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for branch strategy, Conventional Commits, and local development instructions.
+Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for branch strategy, Conventional Commits, and local development instructions, and review our [Code of Conduct](./CODE_OF_CONDUCT.md) to help keep the community safe and inclusive.
 Issues and feature ideas should start with a Discussion or issue using our templates.

 ## 🔐 Security